Satya-bit/UC-Irvine-Car-evaluation-Analysis/README.md

-# UC-Irvine-Car-evaluation-Analysis usi9ng KNN from scratch
+# UC-Irvine-Car-evaluation-Analysis using KNN from scratch
 Car Evaluation Database was derived from a simple hierarchical decision model originally developed for the demonstration of DEX, M. Bohanec, V. Rajkovic: Expert system for decision making.
 Sistemica 1(1), pp. 145-157, 1990.).
 The dataset is taken from UC Irvine Machine Learning Repository

 ![image](https://github.com/Satya-bit/UC-Irvine-Car-evaluation-Analysis/assets/70309925/83f9d752-8a48-418e-aa67-9187ba5488a5)